 Please take note of available federal funding opportunities and requirements, gathered by RF CUNY Director John Tsapogas, if you are interested in providing research support to help the rebuilding effort in Puerto Rico and the Caribbean.

-If you oversee space or physical resources that a displaced scholar could utilize (such as an office, laboratory, studio, or facility), please consider sharing your space through the end of the Fall, 2017 semester and entering your information here by Monday, October 16, 2017: http://bit.ly/2ktDXFh
+If you oversee space or physical resources that a displaced scholar could utilize (such as an office, laboratory, studio, or facility), please consider sharing your space through the end of the Fall, 2017 semester and entering your information here: http://bit.ly/2ktDXFh

-If you have an area of scholarly expertise that may help in the rebuilding of the scholarly spaces in Puerto Rico and the U. S. Virgin Islands, please enter your information here by Monday, October 16, 2017: http://bit.ly/2wBHDqq
+If you have an area of scholarly expertise that may help in the rebuilding of the scholarly spaces in Puerto Rico and the U. S. Virgin Islands, please enter your information here: http://bit.ly/2wBHDqq

 If you have or are seeking federal funding in collaboration with colleagues in Puerto Rico or the U. S. Virgin Islands, NSF and NIH have extended the due dates for all proposals submitted from academic institutions in Puerto Rico and the U. S. Virgin Islands and are allowing delays in reporting requirements.